Volvo V90 estate review

 - Boot not as big as you’d expect

-The Volvo V90 is a far cry from older, boxy estate cars from the Swedish brand but the transformation is a positive one.
-The V90 is one of the most stylish cars of its type and yet still offers a huge interior and a big boot that should be more than enough for most buyers.
+The Volvo V90 is the estate version of the Volvo S90 and is a far cry from older, boxy estate cars from the Swedish brand, thanks to a design transformation.
+The V90 is one of the most stylish cars of its type and yet still offers a huge interior, along with a big boot that should be more than enough for most buyers.

-It’s a great option if you find yourself put off by the usual options from BMW and Mercedes, as the Volvo does things a bit differently.
-Not only is the interior smartly designed, with a minimalist look, the Volvo is more focused on comfort than some of its rivals, so it’s a great option for long commutes.
+It’s a great choice if you find yourself put off by the usual options from BMW and Mercedes, as the V90 does things a bit differently.
+Not only is the interior smartly designed, with a minimalist look, the Volvo is more focused on comfort than some of its rivals, so it’s a great option for long commutes and road trips.

-Rivals such as the BMW 5 Series Touring or Jaguar XF Sportbrake are much more enjoyable to drive, but the Volvo is more relaxed and feels more roomy in the cabin.
+Rivals such as the BMW 5 Series Touring or Jaguar XF Sportbrake are much more enjoyable to drive, but the Volvo is relaxing and there's a greater sense of space inside.
 The seats are very comfortable, the steering is light and the engines are punchy, which takes a lot of the stress out of a long trip in a V90.